The following describes the traditional way of celebrating Shabbat. To learn about more modern interpretations, visit this brief guide.

 “More than Israel has kept the Sabbath, the Sabbath has kept Israel.” -Ahad Ha’Am

-As the sun begins to set on Friday evening, the Jewish tradition calls for Jews around the world to gather in their homes and synagogues to kindle the “Shabbat (Sabbath) lights.
+As the sun begins to set on Friday evening, the Jewish tradition calls for people around the world to gather in their homes and synagogues to kindle the “Shabbat (Sabbath) lights.
 In a moment of mysterious transition, the worries and responsibilities of the week fade away, and the joy of a day of peace and rest begins.
-Traditionally, the woman lights the candles and says the “brakha” (blessing), surrounded by her family, who all say, “amen” to the ancient formula, “Blessed are You, Source of Life, who has drawn us close to You in holiness through Your commandments, and commanded us to kindle the flames of Shabbat.”
+Traditionally, the woman lights the candles and says the “brakha” (blessing), though anyone may have this honor, surrounded by their loved ones, who all say, “amen” to the ancient formula, “Blessed are You, Source of Life, who has drawn us close to You in holiness through Your commandments, and commanded us to kindle the flames of Shabbat.”

 The table is set with a white or festive cloth, fresh flowers, and your favorite dinnerware.
 There are many rituals that take place before the first taste of challah (a special, braided bread used on the Sabbath).

 The beautiful hymn, “Shalom Aleichem,” (Peace Be Upon You), is sung to welcome the Sabbath angels into the home.
-Some people have a new custom of passing Angel Cards (available in New Age bookstores) around the table so that each person can draw the angels who accompany him or her for that Shabbat.
-These angels are described in qualities like Love, Trust, Balance, Creativity, Surrender, etc. Then we bless the angels in our lives, our children.
+Some people have a new custom of passing Angel Cards (available in New Age bookstores) around the table so that each person can draw the angels who accompany them for that Shabbat.
+These angels are described in qualities like Love, Trust, Balance, Creativity, Surrender, etc. Then those of us who have children bless the angels in our lives, our children.
 Blessing is a major theme for Shabbat, because when we take time to appreciate life, we open the gates of love and blessing.

 The parents place their hands on the head of the child, remembering the preciousness of each soul in their care.
 The boys are blessed with the words that Jacob gave to the sons of his beloved son, Joseph, “May the Holy One make you like Efraim and Menasheh,” while the girls are blessed with the names of the four matriarchs, “May the Holy One make you like Sarah, Rebekah, Rachel, and Leah.”
+All of the names can be recited in order to be gender neutral.
 These blessings are followed by the priestly blessing, “May God bless and keep you.
 May the radiance of God’s Presence lift you and be gracious to you.
 May the radiance of God’s Presence shine upon you and bless you with peace.”
+Click here for more translations and to hear the blessings recited.
 Personal blessings can also be whispered to each child, creating a very special moment between parent and child.
 Since not everyone has a child, but everyone likes and deserves to be blessed, the adults can bless the ever-present child in each other, and the children might even have a blessing for their parents and friends.

 The meal begins with Kiddush, the blessing over a cup of wine or grape juice.
 The fruit of the grape vine is a symbol of abundance and rejoicing.
 The introductory part of the kiddush recalls the six days of creation which culminated in a seventh day of rest for the Creator and for all of creation.
 Then the prayer over the wine is recited, “Blessed are You, Source of Life, who creates the fruit of the vine.”
 This is followed by a description of the exodus from Egypt and the importance of a day of rest as an expression of our true freedom.